SOCIAL SECURITY DISABILITY BENEFITS

 Both SSD and SSI allow for retroactive benefits.
 For SSD, individuals may be eligible for retroactive benefits up to 12 months prior to the submission of their application for benefits.
 For SSI, individuals will be eligible for retroactive benefits beginning the month after they submit an application.

 Furthermore, those who are eligible for SSI usually qualify for Medicaid.
 Those who qualify for SSD will instead qualify for Medicare.
 With regard to Medicare, there is a two-year grace period before these benefits start.

-If you have been denied SSDI or SSI Disability benefits and are thinking about appealing, contact us for a free consultation; there is limited time to exercise your appeal so it is important not to hesitate.
+If you have been denied SSDI or SSI Disability benefits and are thinking about appealing, contact us for a free social security appeals consultation; there is limited time to file an appeal to Social Security so it is important not to hesitate.
 At Rankin & Gregory, we provide our clients with zealous representation and we will not take a fee unless you receive a favorable outcome.

 Call our Lancaster or Leola – Leacock area Social Security Disability Benefits attorneys at 717.656.5000

 Rankin & Gregory, LLC, RG Injury Law fights for fair compensation for clients injured in car accidents, personal injury accidents, and Workers’ Compensation workplace incidents, slip and fall accidents, wrongful death cases, veterans disability appeals and social security disability claims throughout Pennsylvania, including our beautiful hometown of Lancaster County.